Proper-Job/django-mobile-app-distribution/README.rst

 1. ``pip install django-mobile-app-distribution``
 2. Add ``django_mobile_app_distribution`` to your ``INSTALLED_APPS`` list in your project's settings.py.
 Make sure it comes after ``django.contrib.admin`` so the admin login and logout templates are properly overridden.
 3. Run ``python manage.py syncdb``.
+4. Run ``python manage.py collectstatic``
-4. If you like things tidy you can install `django-cleanup`_, which removes uploaded files when the associated models are deleted.
+5. If you like things tidy you can install `django-cleanup`_, which removes uploaded files when the associated models are deleted.
-5. Make sure the ``android/android_apps`` folder on the same level as your ``MEDIA_ROOT`` is readable and writable by your webserver.
+6. Make sure the ``android/android_apps`` folder on the same level as your ``MEDIA_ROOT`` is readable and writable by your webserver.
 	*  If your webserver cannot create them for you, you have to create them by hand.
 See Security considerations below for more information.
-6. Include ``urls.py`` into your project's urls.py file at the mount point of your choosing (see below).
+7. Include ``urls.py`` into your project's urls.py file at the mount point of your choosing (see below).
 This will be where your client downloads her apps.
-7. Include ``auth_urls.py`` into your project's urls.py (see below).
+8. Include ``auth_urls.py`` into your project's urls.py (see below).
-8. Add ``BASE_PATH`` to your project's settings.py, e.g. ``import os.path BASE_PATH = os.path.dirname(__file__)``.
+9. Add ``BASE_PATH`` to your project's settings.py, e.g. ``import os.path BASE_PATH = os.path.dirname(__file__)``.
 In order to create an Android upload folder on the same level as ``MEDIA_ROOT`` this has to be set.
-9. Add the `SITE_ID`_ value in your project's settings.py to the primary key of the Site object that represents your site.
+10. Add the `SITE_ID`_ value in your project's settings.py to the primary key of the Site object that represents your site.
-10. Login to the Django Admin and add your server's URL to the Site object's domain name (create one if necessary).
+11. Login to the Django Admin and add your server's URL to the Site object's domain name (create one if necessary).
 On the development server this would be ``http://127.0.0.1:8000/``

 .. _`SITE_ID`: https://docs.djangoproject.com/en/1.4/ref/settings/#site-id
 .. _`django-cleanup`: https://github.com/un1t/django-cleanup